 Ph.D Forum on Pervasive Computing and Communications

 The Fourteenth Ph.D.
-Forum on Pervasive Computing and Communication will be hosted by PerCom 2021 in Kassel, Germany.
+Forum on Pervasive Computing and Communication will be hosted by PerCom 2021 (virtual with synchronous zoom meeting).
 The Forum provides an excellent opportunity for Ph.D. students to present their dissertation research, including work in progress, to the wider pervasive computing and communication community.
 This meeting offers an opportunity to share experiences with other Ph.D. students and meet with accomplished international researchers and obtain feedback from them.

 PhD Forum Format